ccoVeille/golangci-lint-config-examples/02-basic/README.md

 ### errcheck
  Errcheck is a program for checking for unchecked errors in Go code.

-### gosimple
- Linter for Go source code that specializes in simplifying code.

 ### govet
  Vet examines Go source code and reports suspicious constructs.